Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 Key Takeaways

-• Behavioral triggers outperform time-based drip campaigns because they respond to what users actually do, not when they signed up.
+• Behavioural triggers outperform time-based drip campaigns because they respond to what users actually do, not when they signed up.
 The difference in re-engagement rates runs 15% to 25% higher.

-• The same behavior means different things at different lifecycle stages.
-A login drop during activation is a different problem than a login drop during retention, and each demands a different response.
+• The same behaviour means different things at different lifecycle stages.
+A login drop during activation is a different problem from one during retention, and each demands a different response.

 • Activation is the highest-leverage stage for trigger mapping.
 Roughly half of new signups never reach their aha moment, and fixing that gap compounds every downstream metric.